craigfrancis/framework/framework/0.1/doc/system/cookie.md

 	cookie.prefix = "A-"

-To protect the cookies content, while still readable it is not easily edited:
+To protect the cookies content, while still readable, it is not easily edited:

 	cookie.protect = true